 - Long term travellers or those visiting rural remote locations

-Statistics from the World Health Organisation show that in 2017, 104.9 million people were living the Philippines of which there were an estimated 15,300 cases of malaria and there were only 34 estimated deaths.
+Statistics from the World Health Organisation show that in 2017, 104.9 million people were living in the Philippines of which there were an estimated 15,300 cases of malaria and there were only 34 estimated deaths.
 However, treatment and preventative measures are advancing and becoming more widely available.

-Below is a table designed to show you what vaccines are mandatory, recommended or ones to consider when visiting Philippines:
+Below is a table designed to show you what vaccines are mandatory, recommended or ones to consider when visiting the Philippines:

 Tick Borne Encephalitis